 When $t$ tends to infinity, $C(t)$ tends to a non-zero constant of 0.5480.
-Therefore, we can know that the network has small world property\cite{56} through the larger clustering coefficient and the linear relationship between the average path length and the logarithm of the number of vertices, which exist in general actual complex networks.
+Therefore, we know that the network has a small world property\cite{56} through a larger clustering coefficient and a linear relationship between the average path length and the logarithm of the number of vertices, which generally exist in actual complex networks.